Calender August 30, 2021

 - Hydrocortisone cream to relieve irritation from rashes

-- Sunscreen of SPF 15 or higher
+- Sunscreen with SPF 15 or higher

 - Latex condoms